-Standing seam and screw down are two popular options for metal roofing systems.
+Standing seam and screw down are two popular options for metal roofing systems in Georgetown.
 They each have their own unique characteristics and benefits, and the best option for your building will depend on your specific needs and preferences.

 Given its nature, screw-down is cheaper than that with a standing seam.
 It is also quicker to apply, saving you on labor costs.
 The disadvantages arise in terms of maintenance as this type of roofing is more likely to experience problems due to age.
 Screws are exposed which makes it more likely that a leak will occur in the future.
 The potential for neoprene washers to fall out or fasteners to get rusty increases the chances of leak.
 Additionally, the fasteners tend to back out eventually since the metal will expand and contract as temperatures fluctuate.

 There are numerous other advantages to screw-down metal roofs, including the fact that it is more common, making it easier to find a contractor with the skills to install it.
 Installation is also nice and easy since there is no need to seam two panels together.
 As far as screw-down metal roofs, this comes from the use of wider panels, thinner gauge panels, and fewer accessories to purchase.

 Metal roofing is a popular option for both residential and commercial buildings, and has a number of pros and cons to consider: